rwbutler/FeatureFlags/README.md

 ### Rolling Out Features

-The most powerful feature of the FeatureFlags framework is the ability to adjust the test biases in your remote JSON configuration file and have the users automatically be re-assigned to new test groups / variations e.g. you might decide to roll out a feature using a 10%/90% (whereby 10% of users receive the new feature) split in the first week, 20%/80% in the second week and so on.
+The most powerful feature of the FeatureFlags framework is the ability to adjust the test biases in your remote JSON configuration file and have the users automatically be re-assigned to new test groups.
+For example, you might decide to roll out a feature using a 10%/90% (whereby 10% of users receive the new feature) split in the first week, 20%/80% in the second week and so on.

 Simply update the weightings in the `test-biases` array and the next time the framework checks your JSON configuration, groups will be re-assigned.

 When you are done A/B or MVT testing a feature you will have gathered enough analytics to decide whether or not to roll out the feature to your entire user base.
-At this point, you may decide to disable the feature entirely by setting the `enabled` flag to `false` in your JSON file.

-In the case of a successful test, you may decide to roll out the feature to all users by adjusting the feature object in your JSON file from:
+At this point, you may decide to disable the feature entirely by setting the `enabled` flag to `false` in your JSON file or in the case of a successful test, you may decide to roll out the feature to all users by adjusting the feature object in your JSON file from:

 ```
 {